-Mandatory makes them sound like an unpleasant chore, but for me they were delightful opportunities to chat with students I have been regrettably separated from for weeks.
+Mandatory makes them sound like an unpleasant chore, but for me they have been delightful opportunities to chat with students I don’t often get to speak with one on one.
 Most of you remembered to return to the chart to leave me feedback and a record of the progress we made together on your Hypotheses.

 Most of you clearly enjoyed the experience and left Notes to indicate that conferences were helpful, usually enlightening, even entertaining.
 All in all, I’m awarding us all high grades for the exercise.

-Altogether, I have now met with 28 of you for your Mandatory first-half conferences.
-That leaves almost of dozen of you who have not made or kept an appointment.
+Altogether, I have now met with 11 of you for your Mandatory first-half conferences.
+That leaves more than a few of you who have not made or kept an appointment.

 Conferences are required for several reasons.
 1) They’re entertaining for you and for me.
 2) Early guidance on your Hypothesis is the surest way to get your research project on track before it’s too late.
 3) The class does not wait for students to catch up.
 A week from now, you’ll be sharing your first 5 Sources in your White Paper.
 Without a strong, narrow Hypothesis, gathering sources is a waste of your time.

-The one sad side-effect of spending so much time chatting with my beloved students is that I have fallen briefly behind in Feedback Please requests.
-FP is still the quickest way to get me to provide you assistance on specific assignments, but I will need time to catch up on these responses, especially if a dozen students make requests for Conferences on Friday.
-Thursdays I am fully booked, so it will be until the weekend before I can get back to feedback.
+The one sad side-effect of spending so much time chatting with my beloved students is that I sometimes fall behind in Feedback Please requests.
+FP is still the quickest way to get me to provide you assistance on specific assignments, but I will need time to catch up on these responses, especially during weeks with heavy conferences.

 Early Warnings about Hypotheses